cpjobling/eg-151-microcontrollers/introduction/src/README1st.md

 The third file `PROG3.ASM` is a working programme which increments an 8-bit binary number displayed on LEDs.

-The fourth file `PROG4.ASM` develops PROG3 by including a button to control up or down counting on the LEDs.
+The fourth file `PROG4.ASM` develops `PROG3` by including a button to control up or down counting on the LEDs.

 Before assembling and running the programmes, a Code Warrrior project must be constructed.

 Click on the Code Warrior icon, and select "new project" on the wizard.
-Answer the questions "processor AW60"; "P&E"; "absolute assembly".
+Answer the questions "**processor AW60**"; "**P&E**"; "**absolute assembly**".
 These steps will be explained in more detail in class.

 Exit from the Code Warrior programme.